Dzogchen: The Resting Meditation of a Kusulu

 Trungpa Rinpoche

-There is a feeling that natural awareness comes at us spontaneously rather than that we have to work at it.
-It comes at us because daydreams are unsustainable.
+When we practice in this way there is a feeling that natural awareness comes at us rather than that we have to work at it.
+Rather than walking on the path, the path begins to walk on us.
+Daydreams are unsustainable.
 Reality always breaks through.
-This is a self-existing intelligence that doesn't need the confirmation of habitual mind.
-We need to be fearless about this because we attached to trying to solve the problem of our feeling of insecurity by spinning intensely in our minds.
-Trying to fill a gap which cannot be filled.
-So practice takes this type of fearlessness.
-The fearlessness to sit in the midst of this panic attack and letting be in that.
+This is the self-existing intelligence of rigpa that doesn't need the confirmation of habitual mind.
+We need to be fearless about this because we are attached to trying to solve the problem of our feeling of insecurity by spinning intensely in our minds--trying to fill a gap which cannot be filled.
+So this type of practice takes fearlessness.
+The fearlessness to sit in the midst of this panic attack of habitual mind and let be in that.
 This is the big secret.
-The thing you cannot teach through words.
 Sitting in a room where nothing is happening, doing nothing is terrifying for habitual mind.
+It is not psychologically comforting.

 "Things as they are" is experienced by sems as suffering and insecurity because experience cannot be solidified by habitual mind.
+That is the Truth of the Four Noble Truths.
+We experience the reality of rigpa as suffering from the Hinayana perspective.
 Sems is the operation of habitual mind which is continually attempting to solidify what arises through projection and fixation.
 This is why we refer to the awareness outside of sems as "ordinary" or "natural awareness."
 It is the activity of sems which is "extra ordinary ".
 Natural awareness isn't dependant upon the activity of sems.
-In that way it is completely ordinary.
+In that way it is completely ordinary and "unborn."

 Trungpa Rinpoche's Meditation Instruction